Bill Moore (ufologist)

-William Leonard Moore (born October 31, 1943) is an author and former UFO researcher, prominent from the late 1970s to the late 1980s.
+William Leonard Moore (born October 31, 1943) is an American author and UFO researcher, prominent from the late 1970s to the late 1980s.
 He co-authored two books with Charles Berlitz, including The Roswell Incident.

 Career

 Interested in UFOs since he was a teenager, Moore attended Thiel College, located in Greenville, Pennsylvania graduating in 1965.
 He taught language and humanities at various high schools.
 He became Arizona state section director of the Mutual UFO Network and left teaching to pursue a career as a freelance writer.

 Moore wrote The Philadelphia Experiment - Project Invisibility with Charles Berlitz in 1979, about an alleged naval military experiment popularly known as the Philadelphia Experiment aboard the USS Eldridge in 1943.

 In 1980, Moore wrote The Roswell Incident with writing partner Charles Berlitz, which alleged the Roswell UFO incident had involved the crash of an extraterrestrial space ship.

 In May 1987, Moore along with ufologists Jaime Shandera and Stanton Friedman circulated the Majestic 12 documents that purported the existence of a high-level policy making group overseeing UFOs and extraterrestrials.

 At a 1989 MUFON conference, Moore claimed that he had been engaged in "disinformation" activities against Paul Bennewitz on behalf of the Air Force Office of Special Investigations.